abratchik/hidlcd/README.md

-= Driver library for HID-compliant LCD Display =
+# HIDLCD Driver library for HID-compliant LCD Display

 This library allows host to communicate with https://github.com/abratchik/HIDAuxiliaryDisplay[HID-compliant Auxiliary Display based on Arduino].